marc-q/Coding-Style/README.md

 *Do not ever change the size of tabs in your editor;* leave them as 8 spaces.

 ## Braces
-Curly braces should not be used for single statement blocks:
+* Curly braces should not be used for single statement blocks.
+* Curly braces should always be placed on a new line.

 ```C
 if (condition)